mengtest/ProjectRPG/README.md

 # ProjectRPG
+This is my personal project that is developed by me and some of my friends.
+I develop it on educational purposes.
 I won't accept pull requests from strangers.